krishna-1912/Phonepe-Data-Visualization-and-Exploration/README.md

 ## Prerequisites

 - `Python` programming language
-- `googleapiclient` library
-- `pymongo` library
 - `mysql-connector-python` library
 - `streamlit` library
+- `plotly`
-- 'github'
+- `git` and `github'

-## MongoDb Connection

-1. Install MongoDb and MongoDb Compass
-2. mongodb://localhost:27017

 ## MySQL Connection

 1. Install MySQL Server and MySQL Workbench
-2. Create a local connection and a database
+2. Create a local connection and a database (phonpe_data)

+## Work flow

+1. Clone Phonepe Dataset using the link https://github.com/PhonePe/pulse#readme into your local by using git
+2. Extract and transform data using python
+3. Insert the extracted data into mysql database by creating appropriate tables
+4. Visualize the data by using Streamlit and Plotly libraries in Python and create maps
+5. Update and query the data using mysql and python